-- 1) Pass a rope through the hole in the plastic damper plate, which is shown in the image at right.
-The rope should fit easily through the hole and be capable of supporting 50 kg (100 lb). - 2) Holding both ends of the rope bight, carefully lower the float into water.
-The damper plate is amply strong enough to support the weight of the float.
-However, do not let rope slide rapidly through the hole as this may cut the plastic disk and
+1) Pass a rope through the hole in the plastic damper plate, which is shown in the image at right.
+The rope should fit easily through the hole and be capable of supporting 50 kg (100 lb).

-- through the hole as this may cut the plastic disk and release the float prematurely. - 3) Take care not to damage the CTD or the ARGOS antenna against the side of the ship while lowering the float. - 4) Do not leave the rope with the instrument.
-Once the float is in the water, let go of the lower end of the rope and pull on the top end slowly and carefully until the rope clears the hole and the float is released. - It may take several minutes for the cowling to fully flood with water and the float may drift at an angle or even rest on its side during this period.
-This is normal behavior and not a cause for concern. - 5) Manual Deployment: The float will remain on surface for the duration of the Mission Prelude. - Pressure Activated Deployment: The float will sink immediately.
+the float.
+However, do not let rope slide rapidly through the hole as this may cut the plastic disk and release the float prematurely.

+- 3) Take care not to damage the CTD or the ARGOS antenna against the side of the ship while lowering the float. - 4) Do not leave the rope with the instrument.
+Once the float is in the water, let go of the lower end of the rope and pull on the top end slowly and carefully until the rope clears the hole and the float is released.

+It may take several minutes for the cowling to fully flood with water and the float may drift at an angle or even rest on its side during this period.
+This is normal behavior and not a cause for concern.

+5) Manual Deployment: The float will remain on surface for the duration of the Mission Prelude.

+Pressure Activated Deployment: The float will sink immediately.
 It will return to the surface within 3 hours and begin the Mission Prelude after detecting a pressure in excess of 25 dbar.